vsespb/mt-aws-glacier/README.md

 ## Installation/System requirements

 Script is made for Linux OS.
 Tested under Ubuntu and Debian.
 Should work under other Linux distributions.
-Not tested under Mac OS.
+Lightly tested under Mac OS.
 Should NOT work under Windows.

 Install the following CPAN modules: